MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/beethoven-trial.md

 This app is a cloud-based service that doesn't require special software other than an up-to-date web browser, though some restrictions apply.

-### <a name="how-do-i-sign-up-for-the-trial-without-a-microsoft--tenant" />How do I sign up for the trial without a Microsoft 365 tenant?
+### <a name="how-do-i-sign-up-for-the-trial-without-a-microsoft-365-tenant" />How do I sign up for the trial without a Microsoft 365 tenant?

 You can't.
 Use a work or school email address.

-### <a name="can-i-sign-up-for-other-dynamics--apps-such-as-sales-marketing-and-customer-service" />Can I sign up for other Dynamics 365 apps such as Sales, Marketing, and Customer Service?
+### <a name="can-i-sign-up-for-other-dynamics-365-apps-such-as-sales-marketing-and-customer-service" />Can I sign up for other Dynamics 365 apps such as Sales, Marketing, and Customer Service?

 Yes, you can.
 To view all available trials, [visit the trial hub page](https://dynamics.microsoft.com/dynamics-365-free-trial).
 You can use the same email account to sign up for different trials.<!-- However, it is not possible to have multiple apps on the same trial site.
 Each trial will be on a different org and URL.
 The trial data won’t be shared across apps.-->